 ML elevates your risk models in three key ways:

 Making the right decisions means accessing the right data.
-With an ML risk model, you can look beyond your limited, internal, historical data and take into account any relevant, up-to-date external data sources that aid your decision-making.
+With an ML risk model, you can look beyond your limited, internal, historical data and take into account any relevant, up-to-date external data sources that aid your decision-making and improve how you predict risk.

 This may sound very complex and sophisticated, but the beauty of ML is that a) it automates processes wherever possible and b) continually learns and improves its predictions, the more data you feed into it.
 In other words, you can scale up and incorporate as many new data streams as you like without adding significantly to your workload.
 What’s more, rather than overloading the system with bigger and bigger datasets, the more quality data you feed in, the more you help your model to perform better.
 A machine learning risk model, by its very nature, becomes more effective the more you use it and the more up-to-date, accurate data it receives.